-- G. Storm drain inlets and outlets shall be designed to meet adopted Town Building Code and MAG standards.
-Structures shall be buried or otherwise blended with surrounding grade with colors and textures to match or complement adjacent structures as approved by the Town. - H. Headwalls shall extend a maximum of 18 inches above top of pipe with top of wall, not to exceed four (4) inches above finished grade of surrounding areas.
-Slope to top of headwall maximum 4:1.
-Where vertical drop is greater than 30 inches, install guardrail meeting Town and MAG standards_if required by the Towns building codes.
-Retaining-Headwalls shall be constructed of natural stone or poured-in-place concrete.
-Concrete walls shall be finished with integral color and form liner as approved by the_Town_Engineer. - I. Fence and Wall Openings, Trash Racks and Railings shall be designed in accordance with adopted Town Building Code and MAG standards.
-Steel fabrications shall consist of evenly spaced slats 8 inches on center max., smooth coved welds, primed and painted to match adjacent structures as approved by the_Town.
-Grates are required on private lots only and shall be cleaned and maintained by property owner.
-Chicken and Turkey-wire or similar screens are not permitted due to their tendency to clog and block flows.

-J. Culverts and bridges are to be designed to avoid impacts to existing sediment transport conditions.
+- F. Storm drain inlets and outlets shall be designed to meet adopted Town Building Code and MAG standards.
+Structures shall be buried or otherwise blended with the surrounding grade and employ colors and textures that match or complement adjacent structures as approved by the Town. - G. Headwalls shall extend a maximum of 18 inches above top of pipe, with the top of wall not to exceed four (4) inches above finished grade of surrounding areas.
+Slope to top of headwall shall not exceed a maximum 4:1.
+Where vertical drop is greater than 30 inches, install guardrail meeting Town and MAG standards if required by the Town's building codes.
+Headwalls shall be constructed of poured-in-place concrete.
+Concrete walls shall be finished with integral color and form liner as approved by the Town Engineer. - H. Fence and Wall Openings, Trash Racks and Railings shall be designed in accordance with adopted Town Building Code and MAG standards.
+Steel fabrications shall consist of evenly spaced slats 8 inches on center max., smooth coved welds, primed and painted to match adjacent structures as approved by the Town.
+Grates are only required on private lots and shall be cleaned and maintained by the property owner.
+Chicken wire or similar screens are not permitted due to their tendency to clog and block flow. - I. Culverts and bridges are to be designed to avoid impact on existing sediment transport conditions.

-Erosion Hazard management
+Erosion Hazard Management

 - A. The Town uses, as a minimum, the design standards and methodologies described in the ADWR Erosion Hazard Guidelines and FCDMC Hydraulics Manual.
 These apply to: - 1.
 Structures that could fail or incur significant damage as a result of erosion. - 2.
 Proposed structures that, if built, could result in adverse impacts to adjacent properties. - 3.
 Watercourses that do not have identified erosion hazard zones. - 4.
 Watercourses within existing or proposed land divisions. - 5.
-Watercourses identified by the Town as having significant potential flood hazards. - 6.
-Watercourses with drainage areas equal to or greater than 30 acres or a 100-year, 246-hour peak discharge estimate of more than 50 CFS, as estimated using the procedures in the FCDMC Hydrology and Hydraulics volumes.

-B. Erosion hazard zones-areas (setback areas) consistent with ADWR SS5-96 may be required for all properties under development where watercourses will be left in an undisturbed state.
-The Town may require further analysis (ADWR Level II or III) under certain geomorphic conditions where staff is concerned that erosion limits may exceed those estimated by a Level I analysis.
+Watercourses identified by the Town as significant potential flood hazards. - 6.
+Watercourses with drainage areas equal to or greater than 30 acres or a 100-year, 6-hour peak discharge estimate of more than 50 CFS, as estimated using the procedures in the FCDMC Hydrology and Hydraulics volumes. - B. Erosion hazard areas (setback areas) consistent with ADWR SS5-96 may be required for all properties under development where watercourses will be left in an undisturbed state.
+The Town may require further analysis (ADWR Level II or III) under certain geomorphic conditions when staff is concerned that erosion limits may exceed Level I analysis estimates.
 The Town may also require a slope stability analysis.